-The Illinois State University football team struggled against Youngstown State Nov.
-23, falling 21-3.
-But a dominating run attack with star senior running back James Robinson helped the Redbirds take down Southeast Missouri State University 24-6 in the first round of the FCS playoffs.
+Last week the Illinois State University football team struggled against Youngstown State falling 21-3.
+But a dominating run attack with star senior running back James Robinson helped the Redbirds take down South East Missouri State 24-6 in the first round of the FCS playoffs.

 "James and our offensive line had a great game.
 This is how you have to play in the Missouri Valley, you have to make it off a good defense and a strong running game," ISU head coach Brock Spack said.